asterinas/asterinas/docs/src/osdk/guide/create-project.md

 ### `rust-toolchain.toml`

 The Rust toolchain for the kernel.
-It aligns with the toolchain of the Asterinas OSTD.
+It is the same as the toolchain of the Asterinas OSTD.